 Every Solar Innovations project begins with a need.
 Our sales team provides custom and standard solutions, bringing dreams to reality.
 By working with the customer to compile all details for their project, information is gathered so that the Estimating team can generate a formal quotation.
 Estimating provides the customer with a budget, and preliminary drawings in isometric form so that the customer can visualize the end product.
 For structural projects, or those with very specific design or performance requirements, our Engineering Team also gets involved at this stage in the process.
 Once the customer decides to move forward with their project, estimating transitions the customer’s information to our Project Management team.
 Our Project Management team makes sure that every detail of a project is taken care of by overseeing each project’s progression through the remaining departments.
 PMs are the critical line of communication between the customer and the Solar Innovations production team and they remain involved with the project through delivery or installation.
 Our drafting and cultist teams take the customer’s dream to a new level, making sure all requests are visually displayed through architectural drawings.
 Once the customer confirms all main components of a project are included, our team further works to ensure drawings take theoretical renderings and provide enough information for physical production.
 After our drafting and cut list teams generate all drawings for a project and the customer approves of the direction, the project moves to production.
 At this stage, our inventory team will pull all materials needed to assemble the finished system.
 Since our aluminum extrusions, glass panels, and some other components are purchased from outside suppliers, our purchasing and receiving departments make sure that each piece arrives onsite in time to maintain the pre-approved production schedule.

 Everyone of our team members contributes to our success as leaders in the architectural glazing industry.
 Our team is motivated by being the best at what we do and the best place to work.
-From our suppliers and dealers to those who work at our facility, each member of our Solar Innovations Family is crucial to making the impossible possible for our customers all over the world.
+From our suppliers and dealers to those who work at our facility, each member of our Solar Innovations Family is crucial to making the impossible possible for our customers each and every day.